In the previous article (Part 1

-important in class discussions, reports, case studies and theses.
+important in class discussions, reports, case studies and thesis.
 While

 there are plenty of sources available to get journal articles, they are